OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/blog_post_beta.md

 - Your paragraph will be included in the beta blog post.
 It might be edited for style and consistency.
 - You will be asked to review a draft before publication.
-- If you would _also_ like to write a standalone blog post about your update, raise an issue on the [Open Liberty blogs repo](https://github.com/OpenLiberty/blogs/issues/new/choose).
+- If you would _also_ like to write a standalone blog post about your update (highly recommended), raise an issue on the [Open Liberty blogs repo](https://github.com/OpenLiberty/blogs/issues/new/choose).
 State in the issue that the blog post relates to a specific release so that we can ensure it is published on an appropriate date (it won't be the same day as the beta blog post).